Health City Cayman Islands

 The Health City Cayman Islands initiative gives the partners the opportunity to positively impact the care being provided in the Caribbean region.

 In addition to providing high-quality healthcare to Cayman residents, this initiative also will serve those who are poor and vulnerable by providing them high-quality healthcare services.

-Ascension Health Alliance will provide facilities planning, supply chain management and biomedical engineering services to the project, while Narayana Health will provide technical input and direction to the Cayman team.
+Ascension will provide facilities planning, supply chain management and biomedical engineering services to the project, while Narayana Health will provide technical input and direction to the Cayman team.

-The hospital will come up near High Rock in the East End District of Grand Cayman.
-The first phase would be built by the Cayman Healthcare Construction Group, a joint venture between Caledonia Construction Cayman and healthcare construction specialists Deangelis Diamond Healthcare Group.
+The hospital is near High Rock in the East End District of Grand Cayman.
+The first phase is built by the Cayman Healthcare Construction Group, a joint venture between Caledonia Construction Cayman and healthcare construction specialists Deangelis Diamond Healthcare Group.